mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

           **Dying Wish**: Spit out the devoured minion on this space.

 name:     Dark Nemesis
-text:     At the start of your turn, deal 4 damage to the enemy General and this minion gains +4 Attack.
+text:     At the start of your turn, deal 4 damage to the enemy General and this minion gains +4⚔️.

 name:     Drybone Golem
 text: